ionicfirebaseapp/ionic-3-restaurantapp/README.md

 ionicfirebase restarurant documentation, included in this repo in the root directory, is built with [ionic](https://ionicframework.com/) and publicly hosted on ionicfirebaseapp docs Pages at <https://docs.ionicfirebaseapp.com/ionicrestaurantapp/>.

+## More About This Application

+Are you looking to launch your online shops like a restaurant or any eCommerce mobile app then this ionic app will help you to build the app in just days? ionic firebase online restaurant & food ordering software, system, and mobile application offer amazing features to build a powerful online ordering system or app for your restaurant.
+It enhances online food ordering experience for your customers with your mobile restaurant app.
+It's connected with our firebase/nodeJS restaurant backend dashboard, and all the contents can be managed from one dashboard/CMS.
+It is straight forward to install and connect with our backend.
+The code is for FREE now, download our Ionic 3 Restaurant Mobile App template, and you are ready to go.
+So what are you waiting for?
+Start your online business with your Mobile app today!

 ## Copyright and license